scaljeri/di-xxl/README.md

 You can find a demo, documentation and code coverage [here](http://scaljeri.github.io/javascript-dependency-injection/)

 **DI-XXL** is a dependency injection library facilitating lazy initialization and loose coupling.
-It is generic, because it can inject anything into anything in multiple ways.
-Together with support for namespaces, decorators, factory functions and projections it is a powerful tool ready for complex projects.
+It is generic, because it can inject everything into anything in multiple ways.
+Together with support for namespaces, decorators, factory functions and projections it is a powerful tool ready for complex situations.

-In its most basic form, to register an entity like a class, object or function do
+In its most basic form, to register an entity like a class, object or function looks like this

     import {DI} from 'di-xxl';